contently/slate/source/index.md

 }
 ```

-There is a single endpoint available for updating the webhook url for an integration.
+There is a single endpoint available for updating the webhook url for a publication.

 `https://api.contently.com/v1/set_webhook`

-The set webhook endpoint provides you with access to set an integration's webhook url.
+The set webhook endpoint provides you with access to set a publication's webhook url.

 To make publishing stories easier, we provide a webhook that allows you to push stories to your CMS after they are completed.
 When a user triggers the webhook on the Contently platform, it will submit a POST request to the URL you specify containing the JSON data for the story in the [format specified above](#story-details).